Written by Catherine D., Member

 Now, a year and half later, I am down 168.2 pounds.
 I am no longer on any medication.
 I do not have high blood pressure or high cholesterol, and I am no longer pre-diabetic.
 I am under 200 pounds now for the first time since I was 14 years old.
 I feel like a whole new person most of the time.
 I did not realize how sick I felt until I did not feel that way anymore.
 I am 36 pounds from my goal, and I am so excited to get there.

 I am so thankful for Weight Watchers being the tool to help me take control of my life.
 I hope if anyone reading this is struggling that they will realize it is never too late to take care of yourself.

 Try this refreshing recipe for cheesecake with a fruit topping!

-This month’s tips come from our meeting room members.
-They share how ways to get outdoors and live healthfully.
+This month’s tips come from our meeting room members and staff.
+They share tips for staying on track while on vacation.

 Meetings are where magic happens

 Southern Alabama and Florida Panhandle

 Weight Watchers of Greater Mississippi and Southern Alabama and Florida Panhandle, Inc., franchise of Weight Watchers International, Inc.

 WEIGHT WATCHERS, Points, SmartPoints, FitPoints, and The At Work Program are the registered trademarks of Weight Watchers International, Inc. WW Freestyle is the trademark of Weight Watchers International, Inc.

 © Weight Watchers International, Inc. All rights reserved.